SashaFlores/SashaFlores/README.md

 My name is Sasha Flores, I am a developer with keen interest in Blockchain technology, and an accountant with 7 years of experience.

-💻 How to reach me: you can email me at sashaflores207@gmail.com and I will get back to you as soon as I can.
+💻 How to reach me: you can email me at ask@sashaflores.info and I will get back to you as soon as I can.